Cokie Roberts, renowned journalist with ABC News, dies at 75

 "We will miss Cokie beyond measure, both for her contributions and for her love and kindness," her family said in a statement.

-ABC News President James Goldston called Roberts "a true pioneer for women in journalism" who will be dearly missed.
+ABC News President James Goldston called Roberts, an award-winning political commentator and author, "a true pioneer for women in journalism."

 "Cokie's kindness, generosity, sharp intellect and thoughtful take on the big issues of the day made ABC a better place and all of us better journalists," Goldston said.